AtlasOfLivingAustralia/commonui-bs3-2019/README.md

 `yarn install`

+### Create buildvars file
+Copy the buildvars-example.js file to a new file named buildvars.js (which is git-ignored).
+Edit the variables as needed to define things like the login/logout URLs etc for different dev/build/prod environments.
+You can also store copies of different buildvars files in a directory named 'buildvars-ignored'

 ### Building project
 Build project to generate CSS from SCSS, compress and concatenate files.
 The tool used to build project is Gulp.